Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool splits RSA asset performance into headlines and descriptions, with specific verb 'Split'.
-It distinguishes from siblings by naming google_ads_rsa_assets_audit and google_ads_ad_performance_compare.
+The description clearly states the tool 'splits Responsive Search Ad asset performance into headlines and descriptions', specifies the return shape with examples, and distinguishes itself from sibling tools (google_ads_rsa_assets_audit and google_ads_ad_performance_compare) by name and purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.